-Many trials last one day.
-Few trials last longer than three days.
+Most trials last one or two days.
+Very few trials last longer than three days.
 The judge will inform the prospective jurors of the expected length of the trial.

 5. Is it true that sometimes jurors are not allowed to go home until after the trial is over?
 Is this common?

 As a general rule, jurors go home at the end of the day and return the next morning.
 In extremely rare instances, a jury may be sequestered during the trial itself.
 “Sequestered” means that jurors do not go home at the end of the day, but stay in a hotel, where their access to other people, radio, television news, or newspapers is limited.
 The judge or bailiff will inform you in advance if there is a possibility that the jury may be sequestered.